forrestjgq/lsp/thread/pwpt/pthread7.md

 #define WORKQ_VALID 0xdec1992
 ```

 Part 2 shows the interfaces we'll create for our work queue.
-We need to create and destroy work queue managers, so we'll define workq\_init and workq\_destroy.
-Both take a pointer to a workq\_t structure.
+We need to create and destroy work queue managers, so we'll define **workq\_init** and **workq\_destroy**.
+Both take a pointer to a **workq\_t** structure.
 In addition, the initializer needs the maximum number of threads the manager is allowed to create to service the queue, and the engine function.
 Finally, the program needs to be able to queue work items for processing-we'll call the interface for this workqadd.
-It takes a pointer to the workq\_t and the argument that should be passed to the engine function.
+It takes a pointer to the **workq\_t** and the argument that should be passed to the engine function.

 ```c
 /*  workq.h part 2 interfaces  */